 - Carry drinking water and a snack

 - Be aware of wildlife and respect their space

 - Wear proper attire, including footwear

 - Carry a hiking map at all times

 Please leave rocks, plants and other natural objects including cultural and historic structures and artifacts as you find them.
 Help us keep our native plant heritage intact.

-Hiking Guides are available for $3 at the Front Desk or at The Wintergreen Nature Foundation.
+Hiking Guides are available for $3 at the Front Desk or at the Nature Center.
 This guide gives detailed descriptions of each trail, with distance, difficulty and key features to note while hiking.
 For a flyer with the top three hikes at Wintergreen, click here.